 What types of material should I put on Course Reserve?

 Any course material, including but not limited to textbooks, supplemental material, and DVD's.

-When should I add items to reserve?
+When should I add items to Course Reserve?

-Can multiple professors share a reserve item?
+Can multiple instructors share a Course Reserve item?

 Should I be concerned about copyright?